engineor/engineor.github.io/source/_posts/2016-04-02-Dockerizing-a-simple-website.md

 hello-world              latest              690ed74de00f        5 months ago        960 B
 ```

 As you can see, we have our new image on top of the list.
 Then we have `nginx` twice, because we did not specify any tag in the first commands we used, which resulted in using `latest`, but specified `stable` in the `Dockerfile`.

 We therefore need to choose only one and remove the unused ones.
 Use `docker ps -a` to see all the running and stopped containers.
 Nothing is running at the moment, we can therefore just remove Nginx stable: `docker rmi nginx:latest`.

-We can remove the Hello World container and image in the same time: `docker rmi -f hello-world `.
+We can also remove the Hello World container and image in the same time: `docker rmi -f hello-world `.

 Using the command `docker history`, we can see the details on how the image is build for optimisation later on: `docker history test/my-static-website`.